iTwin/itwinjs-core/common/api/imodeljs-common.api.md

         message: string;
     };
     method: HttpMethod_T;
-    // Warning: (ae-incompatible-release-tags) The symbol "parseRequest" is marked as @public, but its signature references "SerializedRpcRequest" which is marked as @internal static parseRequest(protocol: WebAppRpcProtocol, req: HttpServerRequest): Promise<SerializedRpcRequest>;
+    static parseRequest(protocol: WebAppRpcProtocol, req: HttpServerRequest): Promise<SerializedRpcRequest>;
     readonly protocol: WebAppRpcProtocol;
     protected send(): Promise<number>;
-    // Warning: (ae-incompatible-release-tags) The symbol "sendResponse" is marked as @public, but its signature references "SerializedRpcRequest" which is marked as @internal
     // Warning: (ae-incompatible-release-tags) The symbol "sendResponse" is marked as @public, but its signature references "RpcRequestFulfillment" which is marked as @internal static sendResponse(protocol: WebAppRpcProtocol, request: SerializedRpcRequest, fulfillment: RpcRequestFulfillment, res: HttpServerResponse): void;
     protected setHeader(name: string, value: string): void;